1. Mission Statement

 On the Media

 On the Media takes a magnifying glass to the American media machine and enlightens and entertains us with their findings through analysis, investigative reporting, and satire.
 Hosted by Brooke Gladstone and Bob Garfield, On the Media is a co-production with NPR and distributed nationally as a weekly show.
-Since On the Media was re-launched in 2001, it has been one of NPR's fastest growing programs, heard on 206 public radio stations.
+Since On the Media was re-launched in 2001, it has been one of NPR's fastest growing programs.
 It has won Edward R. Murrow Awards for feature reporting and investigative reporting, the National Press Club's Arthur Rowse Award for Press Criticism, and a Peabody Award.
 In January 2005, On the Media became the first public radio program to offer its content via podcast.

 Radiolab premiered in 2005 as a special science-based national public radio program, relying on storytelling techniques (narrative, characterization, surprise, and revelation), personal stories, and innovative sound design to make complex science understandable and compelling.
 Radiolab has grown from a fledgling start up to one of the most popular programs in public radio today.
 Radiolab has won peer awards from radio producers (such as three Third Coast International Audio Festival awards), and accolades from the science community.